Council can issues fines called infringement notices. Infringements can relate to:

-Council issues infringements in accordance with its local laws and state legislation to ensure the safety and wellbeing of Sunshine Coast residents and visitors.
+Council issues infringements according to local laws and state laws.
+This is to ensure the safety and wellbeing of Sunshine Coast residents and visitors.

 Paying an infringement